 More and more people are falling victim to opiate dependence and addiction.
-Actiq is a solid formulation of fentanyl citrate, an opiate prescription medication intended to treat breakthrough cancer pain, however, it is often prescribed for off-label and used for patients with severe chronic pain.
+Actiq is a formulation of fentanyl citrate.
+A prescription medication intended to treat breakthrough cancer pain, however, it is often prescribed for off-label and used for patients with severe chronic pain.
 It is much stronger than morphine, and Fentanyl is a Schedule II controlled substance.
-Like all opioids, it has a high risk for abuse and can be highly habit forming.
-Unfortunately, a physical dependence can form in a relatively short period of time, even when used according to guidelines, forcing the user to seek Actiq detox.
-Actiq detox possible complications might be prevented when the proper research is done.
+Like all opioids, it has a high risk of abuse and can be highly habit-forming.
+Unfortunately, physical dependence can form in a relatively short period, even when used according to guidelines, forcing the user to seek professional assistance to overcome withdrawal symptoms.

 Actiq Withdrawal Symptoms and Side Effects

-Actiq withdrawal can be a very painful process for one to go through, particularly after prolonged and heavy use.
+Actiq withdrawal can be an excruciating process for one to go through, particularly after prolonged and heavy use.
 Symptoms usually begin within hours of discontinuing the use and can last up to several weeks, depending on the intensity of the dependence.
 Some of these symptoms may include: